-Dying of raffia
+Figure 3.34 Dying of raffia

-Figure 3.30 Repeating the dying process
+Figure 3.35 Repeating the dying process

 Two cocoa sacks were opened at the seam and sewn together using a needle and a yarn prepared from jute fibre.
 Tacking type of stitches was used as it helped fasten the sack very firmly.

 With a free hand the picture was sketched on the sack.
 Actual work began after separating the sack again to enable me work on the smaller size of the sack and also facilitate free movement as the two put together was too broad.
-The various colours of raffia were cut into equal length and with the crotchet tool, the raffia was woven to form the picture.
+The various colours of raffia were cut into equal length and with the crotchet tool raffia was woven to form the picture.
 The design had a similar look like the woven carpet.
 However, this was not too compact and had some spaces.
 The weaving process started from the black hair, the forehead, and the various features on the face and lastly to the suit.

-Figure 3.31 Weaving the hair of the portrait
+Figure 3.36 Weaving the hair of the portrait

-Figure 3.32 Work in progress on the hair of the portrait
+Figure 3.37 Work in progress

-The work was challenging, the other hand, a valuable experience.
+The work was challenging but on the other hand, a valuable experience.
 The details of the work made it slow and time consuming.
-Selection of the various colours to get the tone to come out with certain details was not an easy task.
+Selection of the various colours to get the tone and come out with certain details was not an easy task.